A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Empirical Study

 As presented in \cite{tayl2017}, assuming $r_t$ to have zero mean, making the choices: $G_1(x) =0$, $G_2(x) = -1/x$, $H(x)= -\text{log}(-x)$ and $a= 1-\text{log} (1-\alpha)$, which satisfy the required criteria, returns the scoring function:

-\cite{tayl2017} refers to Equation (\ref{es_caviar_log_score}) as the Asymmetric Laplace (AL) log score which is used to jointly assess the VaR and ES forecasting accuracy.
+\cite{tayl2017} refers to Equation (\ref{es_caviar_log_score}) as the Asymmetric Laplace (AL) log score which is used to jointly assess VaR and ES forecasting accuracy in our paper.

 First, Figure \ref{es_forecast_plot} shows the S\&P500 1\% ES forecasts from EGARCH-t, Realized-GARCH-tG and Realized-T-M-GARCH-tG during the GFC period.
-As can be seen, the ES forecasts from Realized-T-M-GARCH-tG and Realized-GARCH-tG present some distinctive behaviours during the highly volatile period, i.e., around Oct 2008.
-To make a more in-depth comparison of these models, Figure \ref{jonit_loss_plot} presents the S\&P 500 1\% VaR\&ES AL joint loss (log-score) values for each time step across the out-of-sample period of the GFC study.
-In general, the Realized-T-M-GARCH-tG VaR\&ES forecasts are characterized by smaller joint loss values than the ones from the Realized-GARCH-tG, such as Oct 2008 and Dec 2008.
-In addition, there are two joint loss value jumps for the Realized-GARCH-tG during the first half of 2009, while such jumps are not observed for the Realized-T-M-GARCH-tG model.
-Such reduced VaR\&ES joint loss values, especially during the high volatility period, reflect the potential additional tail risk forecasting efficiency that can be gained from the threshold measurement specification in a Realized-GARCH framework.
+As can be seen, the ES forecasts from Realized-T-M-GARCH-tG and Realized-GARCH-tG present some distinctive behaviours during the highly volatile period, e.g., around October 2008.
+To make a more in-depth comparison of Realized-GARCH-tG and Realized-T-M-GARCH-tG models, Figure \ref{jonit_loss_plot} presents their S\&P 500 1\% VaR and ES AL joint loss (log-score) values for each time step across the out-of-sample period of the GFC study.
+In general, the VaR and ES forecasts from Realized-T-M-GARCH-tG are characterized by smaller joint loss values than the ones from the Realized-GARCH-tG, for example in the October 2008 and December 2008 periods.
+In addition, there are two joint loss value jumps for the Realized-GARCH-tG model during the first half of 2009, while such jumps are smaller for the Realized-T-M-GARCH-tG model.
+Such reduced VaR and ES joint loss values, especially during the high volatility period, reflect the additional tail risk forecasting efficiency that can be gained from employing the threshold measurement specification in a Realized-GARCH framework.
 These observations are also consistently presented across different indices.